LGBTQ rights in Malta: British period

-As a British colony, Malta adopted the Penal Code of Great Britain which criminalised same-sex relations between men.
-There are examples of individuals caught out by the law.
-This includes the lawyer, Guglielmo Rapinett, who was elected to the Council of Government and also served as Professor of Law at the University of Malta.
-In 1884 he was arrested for "lewd behaviour" while trying to seduce a British soldier.
-The Bishop of Malta personally petitioned for his release.
+As a British colony, Malta adopted the Penal Code of Great Britain which criminalised homosexual relations between men.
+There are examples of individuals caught out by the law, and include a lawyer, Guglielmo Rapinett, who was elected to the Council of Government and served as Professor of Law at the University of Malta.
+In 1884 he was arrested for "lewd behaviour" while allegedly trying to seduce a British soldier.
+Nevertheless, the Bishop of Malta personally petitioned for his release.

-The politician Joseph Flores, who served during the 1950s as Deputy Leader for the Maltese Labour Party, was thought to have had a relationship with the editor and author Herbert Ganado since meeting at university in the 1920s.
-There were a number of occasions where they would dress in female drag.
+The politician Joseph Flores, who served during the 1950s as Deputy Leader for the Maltese Labour Party, was thought to have had a relationship with the author Herbert Ganado during their study at university in the 1920s, and they were reportedly fond of dressing in drag.

 Homosexuality in the military was considered to be a "serious crime".
 Those in the military who were under investigation for homosexuality would be dismissed with immediate effect and prosecuted by a court-martial.
-A prominent case was that of the British Sub-Lieutenant, Christopher Swabey, who was court-martialed and dismissed from post in 1956; the prosecution was later over-turned after referral to the House of Lords.
+An especially prominent case was that of the British Sub-Lieutenant, Christopher Swabey, who was court-martialed and dismissed from post in 1956; although this was later over-turned by the House of Lords.

-Because homosexual relationships lacked official recognition, gay men sometimes had to be pragmatic to ensure some legal or inheritance rights.
+Because gay relationships lacked official recognition, gay men sometimes had to be pragmatic to ensure some legal or inheritance rights.

-One example is John Baptist Francia (1893–1974) who in 1960 legally adopted William Nathaniel Fenton (thirty years younger).
+For example, John Baptist Francia (1893–1974) legally adopted William Nathaniel Fenton in 1960 (Fenton was thirty years younger).
 The romantic relationship between the two men was a relatively open secret.
 In 1971 legislation was passed that permitted Fenton to inherit Baptist's Villa Francia estate in Lija upon his death.
 During their time together the two organized gay social events and parties at the villa.
-At Fenton's death the Villa passed to the State and became the official residence for the Prime Minister of Malta.
+At Fenton's death the Villa passed to the State and is today the official residence for the Prime Minister of Malta.